 Basic Instinct.
 In his book The Devil's Guide to Hollywood, screenwriter Joe Eszterhas states essentially that he conceived and wrote this film in 13 days as a cynical exercise in creating the Lowest Common Denominator screenplay possible.
 So he could get back his record of being the highest paid screenwriter in Hollywood.
 And he succeeded.

-Defenders of Sucker Punch (which was a box-office flop and got attacked for sexism) often cite it as a quasi-feminist parody of exploitative video games and anime.
+Defenders of Sucker Punch (which was a box-office flop and got attacked for sexism) often cite it as a sincerely feminist parody of pseudo-feminist Action Girl works that use ass-kicking "strong female characters" as an excuse for Male Gaze and Fanservice, while failing to depict any kind of genuine female empowerment.
 Whether or not you actually believe this depends on your point of view.

 Gullivers Travels was also intended as political satire, but the original meaning is mostly lost on modern audiences.
 It was also lost on most contemporary audiences when it first debuted.
 In Gulliver's case, the problem was that the parody was too stealthy.
 Circumstance, sadly, probably wouldn't have allowed it to ever be otherwise; if he had written a straight-up attack on English society he would have risked political retribution, or at the very least, the ire of other citizens, so his only option was writing a symbolic fantasy story with the aim of Getting Crap Past the Radar.
 Then again, it's probably better that it succeeded too well than succeeded too little.
 The fact that most remakes ignore the second half of the book (only covering Lilliput and Brobdingnag) probably doesn't help.